Order of the Engineer

 Who can participate in the Order?

 Yes.
 The ceremony is mandatory.
-If you do not attend, you will not receive your ring and your fee will be refunded.
+If you do not attend, you will not receive your ring.